The Fame: Background and development

 Gaga further clarified the ideas behind The Fame, and her inspirations and visions for the album.
-She believed that the most important thing missing from contemporary pop music was the combination of the visual imagery of the artist with the music.
+She believed that the most important thing missing from pop music at the time was the combination of the visual imagery of the artist with the music.
 Gaga incorporated theatrics in her live performances of the songs from the album.
 Hence she hoped that people would take notice of the performance art, which she was trying to bring back with the album and its music; according to her, the music put the lifestyle in front of it.

 "I just feel like this record is really different- you[']ve got club bangers to more 70s glam to more singer-songwriter records to rock music. ...
 The Fame is not about who you are—it's about how everybody wants to know who you are!
 Buy it and listen to it before you go out or in the car. ...
 I think you've really got to allow artists' creativity to marinate.
 It took me a while but really delving into myself I finally got it.
 I couldn't be more proud of it.
 It's not just a record[,] it's a whole pop art movement[.]
 It's not just about one song."

 Composition

 Musically, the album combines electropop, synth-pop, and dance-pop, while drawing influences from 1980s music.
 Songs like "Poker Face", "Just Dance" and "LoveGame" are uptempo dance songs, with "Poker Face" carrying a dark sound with clear vocals on the chorus and a pop hook.
 "Just Dance" is synth-based while "LoveGame" has a more dance-oriented beat, and "Money Honey" has a moderate techno groove.
-All of them combined synths of clipped marching beats, sawing electronics and contained mild R&B-infused beats.
-"Paparazzi" carried a sultry beat while "Summerboy" had influences of the music of Blondie.
-"Eh, Eh (Nothing Else I Can Say)" is credited as a ballad compared to the rest of the dance-fueled tracks from The Fame.
+All of them combine synths of clipped marching beats, sawing electronics and contained mild R&B-infused beats.
+"Paparazzi" carries a sultry beat while "Summerboy" had influences of the music of Blondie.
+"Eh, Eh (Nothing Else I Can Say)" is credited as a ballad compared to the rest of the dance-fueled tracks.
 The song has a 1980s synth-pop feel to it, while incorporating the "Eh, Eh" hook from Rihanna's single "Umbrella" (2007).